 The sample of small proportion of a target population selected for comprehensive analysis to represent the whole population.
-Nansana municipal council has a population of 500 people under study and the study will consider the sample of 100 respondents, 10 respondents' local government officials, 20 accountants, 50 cashiers, 70 cleaners, 200 security guards and 100 respondents will be clients to the Nansana municipal council.
+Equity bank (U) Ltd, Kabalagala branch has a population of 500 people under study and the study considered the sample of 150 respondents.
+5 respondents' bank managers of Equity bank (U) Ltd. Kabalagala branch.
+10 accountants.
+15 cashiers, 20 cleaners, 20 loan officers, 50 security guards and 30 respondents will be customers to the bank.

-Table showing population and sample size of respondents
+Table 1 : Showing population and sample size of respondents

 Respondents population Sample size

-Managers 10 5
+Managers 10 5 .

 Accountants 20 10

 Cashier 50 15

-Concerned parties 50 25
+Loan officer 50 20

-Clients 100 30
+Customers 100 30

 Security 200 50

-Cleaners 70 24
+Cleaners 70 20

-Total 500 159
+Total 500 150